gendyp/smdss_clone/README.md

+***Temporary description, to have at least something in place.***

 # Live version
+> [!WARNING]
+> Live version may not work at all or be in unstable/partly functional state.
+Apologies for inconvenience to those who tried to check it out.
+I'm currently experiencing some "minor setbacks"
-Use [this](https://gendyp.github.io/smdss_clone/core/index.html) link to check out the program.
+Use [this link](https://gendyp.github.io/smdss_clone/core/index.html) to check out the program.

 # About the project
 Technically *work in progress*, though I don't really know where to go from its current state, very likely it'll stay like this.